3thanl1n/proj-x47k-systems-impl/README.md

 - Thread pool eliminates thread creation overhead

 ## Course Context

-Developed for **CIT 5950 - Computer Systems Programming** at University of Pennsylvania, demonstrating mastery of:
 - Low-level systems programming in C++
 - Network programming and socket APIs
 - Multithreading and synchronization primitives